 - Staff supervising trips, need to be aware of any medical needs and relevant emergency procedures.
-These must be recorded for each individual child on the risk assessment so that arrangements for taking medication are known and a member of staff is made responsible for ensuring that required medication is in date, taken on the trip and administered accordingly. - All staff on a school trip will take a basic first aid kit with them. - We do not accept responsibility for administering non-prescription medication, unless the member of staff is acting in loco-parentis (e.g. residential visits).
+These must be recorded for each individual child on the risk assessment so that arrangements for taking medication are known and a member of staff is made responsible for ensuring that required medication is in date, taken on the trip and administered accordingly. - All staff on a school trip will take a basic first aid kit with them.
+The following recommendations have been issued by the Department for education in First aid in schools, early years and further education (Updated 14 February 2022)